armbian/documentation/docs/Process_CI.md

 - a set of images for specific maintainer
 - a full set of stable release images (default)

+**Notes**:
-**Note**: you can only generate images that are defined in [targets-release-standard-support.yaml](https://github.com/armbian/os/blob/main/userpatches/targets-release-standard-support.yaml) build lists!
+- you can only generate images that are defined in [targets-release-standard-support.yaml](https://github.com/armbian/os/blob/main/userpatches/targets-release-standard-support.yaml) build lists!
+- images generation workflows are compiled and are pretty much the same, just with different defaults

 ### 1. Open [workflow](https://github.com/armbian/os/actions/workflows/complete-artifact-matrix-standard-support.yml) and click